AMP Building, Rockhampton: Interiors

 The two offices at the rear of the building are separated from the front work area with a floor-to-ceiling height screen made up of a lower half of timber panelling and semi-transparent glass held in timber frames above.
 The timber is stained and polished to match the colouring of the other original cedar fittings.
 The ground floor ceiling height is approximately 3 m throughout.
 The wall-to-ceiling join and two cross-beams are decorated with an ornate cornice, the most prominent feature of which are rows of dentils.
 The rear timber and glass screen collides with an ornately decorated cornice line and two plaster ceiling roses, suggesting that it was added sometime after the original building fit-out.

 The rear staircase balustrading is made of ornately carved, polished cedar.
 Its underside is lined with ripple iron.
 The upper level is divided into a number of offices and a large meeting room that opens onto the East Street verandah.
-The ceiling in the one of the upper level rooms is lined entirely with ripple iron, and decorated with less ornate cornices than those installed on the lower level.
+The ceiling in one of the upper level rooms is lined entirely with ripple iron, and decorated with less ornate cornices than those installed on the lower level.
 There is an ornate vent panel in the centre of this ceiling.
 In one of the walls of this room there is a large metal door, possibly leading into a safe.